Why Did My Essay Get Flagged as AI (When You Actually Wrote It)?

 Non-Native English Writers Get Flagged Far More Often

-If English isn't your first language, the risk is measurably higher — and there's research to prove it.
-A 2023 Stanford study (Liang et al.) found that popular GPT detectors flagged roughly 61% of TOEFL essays written by non-native English speakers as AI-generated, while essays by native writers were almost never misclassified.
+Non-native English writers get flagged far more often because a 2023 Stanford study (Liang et al.) found popular GPT detectors flagged roughly 61% of TOEFL essays written by non-native English speakers as AI-generated, while essays by native writers were almost never misclassified.
 Several detectors flagged some non-native essays at nearly a 100% rate.

 The reason is structural, not personal.
 Non-native writers often rely on a more limited, more common set of words and reused sentence patterns — which is precisely what produces low perplexity.
 The detector reads 'familiar, predictable vocabulary' and concludes 'machine.'
 In other words, the tools penalize you for the normal features of writing in a second language.
 If you're an international student and your essay got flagged, you are not imagining the bias — it's documented.